 All the UCT-C Taps deployed in your environment periodically report the statistics to UCT-C Controller.
-Then the UCT-C Controller periodically reports the collective statistics of UCT-C Taps to GigaVUE-FM for Volume-Based Licensing.
+Then, the UCT-C Controller periodically reports the collective statistics of UCT-C Taps to GigaVUE-FM for Volume-Based Licensing.

 In the Volume-Based Licensing scheme, a license entitles specific applications on your devices to use a specified amount of total data volume over the term of the license.
-The distribution of the license to individual nodes or devices becomes irrelevant for Gigamon accounting purpose.
-GigaVUE-FM tracks the total amount of data processed by the UCT-C, and tracks the overuse if any.
+The license distribution to individual nodes or devices becomes irrelevant for Gigamon accounting purpose.
+GigaVUE-FM tracks the total amount of data processed by the UCT-C and the overuse, if any.